logo

 May 2024 Wealthify review published

-Who do I Recommend Wealthify For?
+Who do I recommend Wealthify for?

 Wealthify is really easy and simple to use and they provide a decent level of customer service, but this isn’t enough to make me recommend this platform.
 Regardless of what type of investor you are, there are better options out there for everyone.